redhat-cip/dci-control-server/README.md

 * `embed` parameter is the only one available at this endpoint and provides the same features as the one in the listing endpoint.

+Concurrency control with etag:

+The REST API support etag headers, each request result contains the HTTP header 'ETag' which is a fingerprint of the request resource.

+When a user wants to update or delete a resource then the API requires the user to provide the HTTP header 'If-Match:' with the corresponding etag in order to prevent concurrency errors.

+This mechanism ensure that the user has read the most up to date value of the resource before to update/delete it.

 ### Component Type